noisyboiler/wampy/README.rst

 Whatever application you’re dealing with, WAMP refers to these as a **Peer**.

-With **wampy** you can quickly and easily create Peers to implement these WAMP roles!
+With **wampy** you can quickly and easily create your own Peers, whether this is in a web app, a service or just in a Python shell.

 Read The Docs
 ~~~~~~~~~~~~~